About the Foundation

 • Ability to accommodate travel (once it is safe to do so).

 Compensation and Benefits

-The Heising-Simons Foundation is an equal opportunity employer.
-We welcome a diverse pool of applicants and make employment decisions on the basis of merit.
-Foundation policy prohibits the unlawful discrimination based on race, color, religion, gender, sexual orientation, pregnancy, national origin, ancestry, citizenship, age, marital or caregiver status, physical disability, mental disability, military service, legally protected medical condition, prior record of arrest or conviction, or any other consideration made unlawful by federal, state, or local laws.
+The Foundation is an equal opportunity employer and welcomes a diverse pool of applicants.
+Foundation policy prohibits unlawful discrimination based on race, color, religion, gender, sexual orientation, pregnancy, national origin, ancestry, citizenship, age, marital status, physical disability, mental disability, military service, legally protected medical condition, or any other consideration made unlawful by federal, state, or local laws.
 Reasonable accommodation will be made so that qualified applicants with disabilities may participate in the application process.
-Please advise, in writing, any special needs at the time of application.
+Please advise in writing of special needs at the time of application.